-How is holiday/vacation time structured?Fellows receive four weeks of paid vacation per year.
+Fellows receive four weeks of paid vacation per year.
 Fellows work one major holiday per year (Christmas, New Year’s and Thanksgiving) and one minor holiday per year (Labor Day, July 4th and Memorial Day).

-Where do the fellows tend to live in Indianapolis?Our fellows have lived in Broad Ripple (known for independent restaurants and boutique shopping), the heart of downtown Indianapolis (easy access to the hospital and local parks), Fountain Square (historical houses and restaurants), Mass Avenue (fun restaurants and experiences), and Zionsville (great schools with a short drive to work).
+Our fellows have lived in Broad Ripple (known for independent restaurants and boutique shopping), the heart of downtown Indianapolis (easy access to the hospital and local parks), Fountain Square (historical houses and restaurants), Mass Avenue (fun restaurants and experiences), and Zionsville (great schools with a short drive to work).